jasper-zanjani/notes/win/pwsh.md

 ##### Set-VMNetworkAdapter
 [msdocs:Set-VMNetworkAdapter]: https://docs.microsoft.com/en-us/powershell/module/hyper-v/set-vmnetworkadapter "Set-VMNetworkAdapter"

-[Set-VMNetworkAdapter -MinimumBandwidthWeight]: #Set-VMNetworkAdapter '```&#10;PS C:\> Set-VMNetworkAdapter -MinimumBandwidthWeight&#10;```&#10;Specify how much bandwidth to allocate to the specified virtual network adapter relative to others on the same switch (value ranges 1-100)&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
+[Set-VMNetworkAdapter -MinimumBandwidthWeight]: #Set-VMNetworkAdapter '```&#10;[PS] Set-VMNetworkAdapter -MinimumBandwidthWeight&#10;```&#10;Specify how much bandwidth to allocate to the specified virtual network adapter relative to others on the same switch (value ranges 1-100)&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 256'
-[Set-VMNetworkAdapter -MinimumBandwidthAbsolute]: #Set-VMNetworkAdapter '```&#10;PS C:\> Set-VMNetworkAdapter -MinimumBandwidthAbsolute&#10;```&#10;Specify the minimum bandwidth allocated to an adapter, ensuring it is not denied access when others contend for bandwidth.&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
+[Set-VMNetworkAdapter -MinimumBandwidthAbsolute]: #Set-VMNetworkAdapter '```&#10;[PS] Set-VMNetworkAdapter -MinimumBandwidthAbsolute&#10;```&#10;Specify the minimum bandwidth allocated to an adapter, ensuring it is not denied access when others contend for bandwidth.&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 255'
-[Set-VMNetworkAdapter -MaximumBandwidth]: #Set-VMNetworkAdapter '```&#10;PS C:\> Set-VMNetworkAdapter -MaximumBandwidth&#10;```&#10;Specify the maximum bandwidth available to an adapter; must not exceed the actual bandwidth provided by the physical network adapter.&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
+[Set-VMNetworkAdapter -MaximumBandwidth]: #Set-VMNetworkAdapter '```&#10;[PS] Set-VMNetworkAdapter -MaximumBandwidth&#10;```&#10;Specify the maximum bandwidth available to an adapter; must not exceed the actual bandwidth provided by the physical network adapter.&#10;Zacker, Craig. _Installation, Storage and Compute with Windows Server 2016: Exam Ref 70-740_.
 2017: 255'

 `MACAddressSpoofing`
 [`MaximumBandwidth`][Set-VMNetworkAdapter -MaximumBandwidth]